josealfredomunozmelendez/vauxoo/README.md

 This will run ansible in your localhost and ask for sudo password (to perform the installation of basic dependencies for running docker containers)

-If you need to change ssh_keys to download git and bzr repos just edit them in the *vars.yml* file, read the comments for other configuration options
+If you need to change ssh_keys to download git and bzr repos just edit them in the *vars.yml* file, read the comments for other configuration options, by deffault it will use the users keys